 Unique in its antique decor from another era, its appeal reflects impeccable taste, from the swords on the wall to the old piano in the corner with its swivel stool.

 I wasn't hungry, so I ordered a small portion of vegetarian pizza.
-It came, oh so good, but I don't think they understand the term "small portion."
+It came, oh so good, but I don't think they understood the term "small portion."
 I couldn't finish it, but I wouldn't have eaten anywhere else that night.

 --Although the prices have inflated, they remain affordable.--